storytron/web-storytron-docs/README.md

   * A subsequent storylet that is immediately after the current storylet
   * A non-consecutive, non-adjacent storylet that is not immediately after the current storylet
   * One or more storylets, determined by inclination equations
+* Inclination equations, which determine which storylet to display next

+XYZ